Inter-Club Developmental League (ICDL)UpdatedThursday September 17, 2020 byOBEN Webmaster.

-First and second-grade boys and girls (born is the years 2012 and 2013) registering to play for the OBEN Soccer club will be playing in the Intramural Interclub Developmental League created by Gold Coast.
-Registration closes on July 31st.
-Go to obensoccer.org and click on the REGISTRATION NOW OPEN tab to register.
+Registration for ICDL is open.
+First and second-grade boys and girls (born in 2013 and 2014) registering to play will be playing in the OBEN Soccer Inter-club Developmental League created by Gold Coast.

 Below is some basic information from Michael Todd (owner of Gold Coast FC) on the league and how we plan to operate.